TommyWabg/Switch2Connect/README.md

 * **Dual Rumble Mode Toggle:** Introduced a toggle switch in the user interface to easily switch between Xbox and Switch rumble modes.
   * **Xbox Mode:** Tailored for standard PC games to simulate dual-motor rumble.
 It activates dynamic frequency scaling and high-frequency masking to mimic traditional gamepad motors.
   * **Switch Mode:** Mimics the native Switch HD Rumble (LRA) experience.
 It bypasses custom frequency scaling and masking, routing raw frequency data directly to the controller for a tighter, softer, and more detailed tactile feedback.
 Best suited for native Nintendo game emulations.
+* **Customizable Vibration Strength:** Introduced a new Vibration Strength slider in the settings panel (ranging from 0 to 10), allowing users to dynamically scale the intensity of the controller's haptic feedback.
+* **Rumble Frequency Slider:** You can now customize the vibration/rumble frequency directly from the settings panel.
 * **Interactive Controller Identification:** Added a dedicated **Vibrate** button for each player slot.
 This allows for instant physical feedback, helping you quickly identify which Joy-con belongs to which player in a multiplayer setup.
 * **Haptic & OS Integration:** Added rumble feedback (including a connection confirmation rumble) and mapped the Capture button to native Windows screenshots (`Win + PrtScn`).
 * **One-Click Disconnect:** Added a convenient 'X' button to the top right of each connected controller's UI block.
 You can now manually disconnect specific controllers directly from the interface without needing to power them off physically.